 But for all the crazy hamster adventures, Chestnut was probably the one Sami bonded with the best.
 Sam would take her out and play with her for hours.
 This hamster was also the first pet that she had actual charge of.
 She had to feed and water her, play with her, and make sure that her bedding was clean and dry.
-While Sam couldn’t quite clean the terrarium by herself, she was able to initiate the process.
+While Sami couldn’t quite clean the terrarium by herself, she was able to initiate the process.
 In short, Chestnut Praline was instrumental in beginning the journey of helping Sami to learn responsibility.
-She was also the one to give her a first lesson about grief.
+She was also the one to give her the first lesson about grief.
 Chestnut Praline finally passed away in 2017.
 We noticed that she was not her typical active self, and seemed to be struggling, though she had been fine earlier in the day.
 Sami tried to feed her and warm her up, but to no avail.
 Chestnut would pass later on in the evening.
-Her ‘funeral’ would consist of a decorated shoebox with a Tsum Tsum and some food and her older brother playing Taps on his trombone as she was taken to her semi-final resting place, and many, many tears.
+Her ‘funeral’ would consist of a decorated shoebox with a Tsum Tsum friend and some food with her older brother playing Taps on his trombone as she was taken to her semi-final resting place, and many, many tears.